Posted on 10/08/2021 at 10:39 AM by Blog Committee

 Soda Fountain Spigots and Double Flue Chimneys were invented in Cedar Falls

 Regardless of how relevant they are today, we can thank Cedar Falls for double flue chimneys and soda fountain spigots, according to CedarFallsTourism.com.
 Neighboring towns have taken credit for gas tractors (visit the John Deere Tractor & Engine Museum) and clip on bowties.
 Other cities in Iowa gave us the first automatic electronic computer, sliced bread, Blue Bunny Ice Cream, vending machines and Pinterest.

 Cedar Falls was founded in 1845 by William Sturgis and subsequently named Sturgis Falls.
 But rumor has it, the town’s first postmaster, Charles Mullan, wrote “Cedar Falls” when he requested a post office be established in the area.
 Ultimately, Sturgis Falls merged with Cedar City – a small old town across the Cedar River – so today the name makes sense.
 The town still hosts a week-long Sturgis Falls Celebration every year.

 Don Hummer Trucking has jobs available in Cedar Falls and is headquartered about 60 miles southeast in Cedar Rapids, Iowa.
 We offer CDL-A drivers great pay, consistent miles and home time you can count on.

-Let us know your favorite things about Cedar Falls in the comments below!
+Let us know your favorite things about Cedar Falls in the comments below or contact us!
 Or apply for one of our CDL-A truck driver jobs today!